joshshterenberg/GraphCore/README.md

 <div align="center">

-# OCToPi: Object Condensation Tracking on Pixels
+# :octopus: OCToPi: Object Condensation Tracking on Pixels :octopus:
 ![](readme_assets/banner.jpg)

 A graph-neural-network-based approach to track reconstruction in the near-axis cores of jets, for the CMSSW.
 #### Joshua Shterenberg & Nick Haubrich
 </div>